-There’s nothing more frustrating than being faced with your monitor saying no signal.
+There’s nothing more frustrating when your computer turns on but has no display.
 It puts a halt to all your plans and leaves you stressed beyond belief.

 When I experienced this issue for the first time, it left me on the verge of a breakdown; would I have to fork out for a new one?
 Or worse, is the hardware I spent my hard-earned cash on busted?